mariatorrentedev/eCannab-server/README.md

 # eCannaB API

-eCannab is not a ecommerce platform, is the v1 application created for CBD wholesale sellers looking to start their online business, in a simple and efficient way, by creating their own website, adding products and resources to it, and providing a registration system to their customers so that they can navigate privatly to see the resources, and add products to the cart.
+eCannab is not a ecommerce platform, is the v1 application created for CBD wholesale sellers looking to start their online business, in a simple and efficient way, by creating their own website, adding products and resources to it, and providing a registration system to their customers so that they can navigate privately to see the resources, and add products to the cart.
 (Orders made by customers cooming soon)

 As a user, you will have the option to: